The general linear hypothesis testing problem for multivariate functional data with applications: Main Results

 At each time point $t\in\calT$, we can construct the following test statistic:

-However, even if this pointwise test is significant for all $t\in\calT$ at a given significance level, it still cannot guarantee that the alternative hypothesis is overall significant at the same level.
-Further, it is also time consuming to conduct the pointwise test at all $t\in\calT$.
+where $\operatorname{tr}(\bm{A})$ denotes the trace of a square matrix $\bm{A}$.
+Throughout this paper, we assume that the dimension $p$ is fixed and it is smaller than the total sample size $n=n_1+\cdots+n_k$.
+Consequently, $\hbOmega_n(t,t)$ is invertible almost surely at each time point $t\in\calT$.
+However, even if the pointwise test is significant for all $t\in\calT$ at a given significance level, it does not ensure that the alternative hypothesis is overall significant at the same level.
+Additionally, conducting the pointwise test at all $t\in\calT$ can be time-consuming.
 To overcome these difficulties, we propose a new global test via globalizing the pointwise test statistic $T_n(t)$ in (\ref{Tnt1.sec2}) using its integral over $\calT$: